 Designing recognizable and minimalist icon isn’t the finish of the entire process.
 As well as for any other UI object, post-design testing of the created element is the must-do.
 You can’t predict which wallpaper people will choose for their home screen, so you need to see how it looks over different photos:

 - Don’t make icon merge with the background.
-In example below “Stocks” icon is barely recognizable against dark background.
+In the example below “Stocks” icon is barely recognizable against the dark background.

 - Don’t make icon clutter the background — avoid transparency, make sure your icon is opaque.

 Try your icon on an actual device with a dynamic background that changes perspective as the device moves.